-Ethical fashion or sustainable fashion is much more than just a trend or a buzzword.
+Ethical or sustainable fashion is more than just a trend or buzzword.
 It is a fashion movement that demands accountability for our fashion choices.
-The prevalent ideology of ‘more for less’ has had negative impacts on the environment.
-In response, ethical fashion is concerned with issues of fair trade, a humane working environment, environmental impact, and sustainability.
+The prevalent ideology of ‘more for less’ has negatively impacted the environment.
+In response, ethical fashion is concerned with fair trade issues, a humane working environment, environmental impact, and sustainability.
 These are issues that are neglected in the fast fashion industry.

 Sustainable clothing brands consider the financial costs of ethical practices to determine their price points.
-Of course, there are high-priced ethical clothes, but there are a lot of others that are not as pricey.
-What’s more, these brands prevent a cost passed on to people and the planet.
-Below we list some of our favorite ethical fashion brands that produce high-quality ethical clothing that retails within the ‘affordable’ price range.
+Of course, there are high-priced ethical clothes, but there are many others that are not as pricey.
+Moreover, these brands prevent a cost from being passed on to people and the planet.
+Below, we list some of our favorite ethical fashion brands that produce high-quality, ethical clothing that retails within the ‘affordable’ price range.

-If you are not already on the ethical clothing train, you’ll find two main reasons to join.
+You'll find two main reasons to join if you are not already on the ethical clothing train.
 Read more in our deeper dive over at: how to shop ethically for clothes or find out more about sustainable fashion and why it matters.

 The fast fashion industry has exposed garment workers to exploitation, abuse, and danger.
 Many workers in low-cost countries like China, Cambodia, and Bangladesh barely earn enough to live on.
 It forces them to work under inhumane conditions.

-Waste, pollution, and unsustainable use of resources are the major environmental challenges that fast fashion has brought upon us.
+Waste, pollution, and unsustainable resource use are the major environmental challenges that fast fashion has created.

 Sustainable brands make eco-friendly clothing from sustainable materials with the environment in mind.
-From the production of raw materials to the manufacturing and usage stage, ethical clothes are environmentally sustainable.
+Ethical clothes are environmentally sustainable from the production of raw materials to the manufacturing and usage stage.

 For: women and men